The Tiny Food With Big Bone-Building Benefits

 How do peas stack up in the bone health department?
-They are alkalizing and contain a healthy helping of the following vitamins and minerals, all of which are Foundation Supplements listed in the Save Our Bones Program:
+They are alkalizing and contain a healthy helping of the following vitamins and minerals, all of which are Foundation Supplements listed in the Osteoporosis Reversal Program:

 Vitamin K. Just one cup of peas gives you 36 mcg of vitamin K1 and thus, a good chunk of the Recommended Daily Allowance.
 You can read more about this powerhouse nutrient in ‘Vitamin K: Your Osteoporosis Knight in Shining Armor’.

 Vitamin C is a potent antioxidant that’s crucial for the production of collagen, and one cup of peas provides almost 20 mg.